tgrrr/data-science-cheatsheet/source/includes/_stats-notes-final-exam.md

 - Actual population mean (µ) would have CI 95 of these intervals
 - Chance of not including value of µ is only 5%

+## 6.

+If Xbar is = point definition of

+If asked for error

+error is Σ (sigma) / square root of n

+P^ hat

+## Confidence level

+Significance level alpha

+TODO copy formula here

+This is when we might use T

+If use T, we replace Σ (sigma) with S

+Every time I change the formula
+My confidence interval keeps changing

+If I increase size of sample
+Σ (sigma) divided by square root of n
+Confidence interval shrinks

+mean becomes closer to actual mu becomes more accurate

+If I increase the level of my confidence

+If I want a higher level of confidence then alpha is 1%.

+Then

+## Confidence interval for proportion

+When sample size large, always normal distribution so use z

 # 7. TODO: Hypothesis testing